harmslab/pytc/docs/source/writing_new_models.rst

 Writing New ITC Models
 ======================

-There are two types of models in **pytc**: individual models and global models.
+There are two types of models in **pytc**: individual models and global connectors.
 Individual models describe a single ITC experiment under a single set of conditions.
-Global models describe relationships between individual ITC experiments.
-Individual models and global models are both appended to instances of :code:`pytc.GlobalFit`, which then simultaneously fits parameters from all models.
+Global connectors describe relationships between individual ITC experiments.
+Individual models and global connectors are both appended to instances of :code:`pytc.GlobalFit`, which then simultaneously fits parameters from all models.
+See the `individual models <indiv_models.html>`_ and `global connectors <global_models.html>`_ pages for more details.

-See `here <indiv_models.html>`_ for descriptions of the individual models already implemented.
-See `here <global_models.html>`_ for the global models already implemented.

-The following sections describe how to write new individual and global models.
+The following sections describe how to write new individual models and global connectors.

 Individual models
 =================